Bells and lamps of the temple

 Sri Anjaneya

-Lord Sri Anjaneya Swami moortham of this kshetra is about three feet tall made of hard granite stone.
+Lord Sri Anjaneya Swami moortham of this kshetra is about three feet tall and made of hard granite stone.
 Lord is in standing posture and the carving is of ‘ardha shila’ type.
-Lord’s left lotus foot adoring nupuram and thandai is in the front.
+Lord’s left lotus foot adoring Nupuram and thandai is in the front.
 His right lotus foot is seen slightly raised from the ground.
 Lord is wearing kaupeenam and holds a small knife in the hip.
-His left hand adorning keauram in upper arm and bracelet in fore-arm is seen holding the stem of sowgandika flower.
+His left hand adorning keyuram in his upper arm and bracelet on his forearm is seen holding the stem of a sowgandika flower.
 The flower which is still to bloom is seen above His left shoulder.
-He is wearing three malas as ornaments, one of which has a pendent adorning His bosom.
+He is wearing three malas as ornaments, one of which has a pendant adorning His bosom.
 The ‘upaveedam’ is flowing from His left shoulder across His broad chest.
 With His raised other hand He showers blessings on His devotees.
-The tail of the Lord rises above His head, end of which is adorned with a small bell.
-Lord is wearing ear-studs which are touching His shoulders.
-Lords’ head is adorning a neatly tied ‘skika’ which is not seen in the ‘ardha shila’.
+The tail of the Lord rises above His head, the end of which is adorned with a small bell.
+Lord is wearing ear studs that are touching His shoulders.
+The Lord’s head is adorning a neatly tied ‘skika’ which is not seen in the ‘ardha shila’.
 His eyes are shimmering with karunya on the devotee.
-With such dazzling straight looking eyes Lord of the kshetra is bestowing all ‘mangalam’ to the devotee.
+With such dazzling straight-looking eyes Lord of the kshetra is bestowing all ‘mangalam’ to the devotee.

 Experience